Welcome to the SLaBB

 In a nutshell:

 The Caribbean islands have a very complex geological history, which sets a remarkable stage to study biogeographic and evolutionary patterns in the animals and plants that inhabit this archipelago.
 Research in the SLaBB focuses on mammalian extinctions, phylogeography, and systematics, particularly using Caribbean bats as a model.
-Check out our science section to learn more about what we do.
+We also tackle studies that are broad-scale and with mammals across the Neotropics and other parts of the world.
+Check out the science section to learn more about what we do.

 The Caribbean islands have a very complex geological history, which sets a remarkable stage to study biogeographic and evolutionary patterns in the animals and plants that inhabit this archipelago.
 Research in the SLaBB focuses on mammalian extinctions, phylogeography, and systematics, particularly using Caribbean bats as a model.
-Check out our science section to learn more about what we do.
+We also tackle studies that are broad-scale and with mammals across the Neotropics and other parts of the world.
+Check out the science section to learn more about what we do.

 Welcome to the #PhyloClub |